Top 11 Ways to Fix Text Messages Not Sending on Android

 11. Reset Android Phone

-As a last resort, you can try resetting your Android device.
+As a last resort, try resetting your Android device.
 This resets all the configurations to their default states.
 This can correct any misconfiguration preventing you from sending text messages on Android.

 Step 1: Open the Settings app.